MrQui3/Check24_Bewerbung/README.md

 # Passwordsafe
 Passwordsafe_Website is a simple web application built to  store and manage your passwords online.
 It provides a user-friendly interface for adding and deleting passwords.
 Securing your passwords safely will follow soon.

+#### For more detail to the backend look in the backend/main.py.
-For more detail, look in the main.py
+#### For more detail to the frontend look in the nexjs-frontend/app/page.tsx.

 ## Features